 However, GMs can redeem themselves.
 If a GM with a previous violation remains violation-free for three straight seasons, their repeater status is cleared, essentially resetting their violation record.
 This is known as the Good Behavior Clause.

-This change reflects the PBC's long-standing philosophy: Teams have full control over roster construction, as long as they are under the salary cap before any game is played.
+This change reflects the PBC's long-standing philosophy: Teams have full control over roster construction, as long as they are under the cap before any game is played.

 The cap is still enforced.
-Every team must be under the $10 million limit prior to each game.
+Every team must be under the $8 million limit prior to each game.

 The in-game setting was disabled because OOTP enforces the cap too rigidly, often blocking common-sense moves like multi-offer free agency or temporary overages during roster adjustments.